sleeepeer/PoisonedRAG/README.md

 ### Dataset (optional, suggested)

-You do not need to download datasets.
+There is no need to manually download datasets.
 When running our code, the datasets will be automatically downloaded and saved in `datasets`.
 But to make this pipeline more stable I suggest you running this line.

 ```bash
 python prepare_dataset.py